 The key to romance is simple.
 Make it thoughtful and personal.

-Make a list of all her favourite things (which may include food, wine, desserts, flowers, locations, movies, songs and even memories).
+Make a list of all your partner’s favourite things (which may include food, wine, desserts, flowers, locations, movies, songs and even memories).

-Design the proposal using elements of each of her favourite things (whether obvious or subtle).
+Design the proposal using elements of each favourite thing (whether obvious or subtle).

-Serve a picnic basket of all her favourite foods, or have it catered by her favourite restaurant.
+Serve a picnic basket of all their favourite foods, or have it catered by their favourite restaurant.

-If she loved Christmas as a child, choose an outdoor location where you can deck the trees with fairy lights.
+If your partner loved Christmas as a child, choose an outdoor location where you can deck the trees with fairy lights.

-If you went on movie dates throughout uni, set up an outdoor cinema and play her favourite show.
+If you went on movie dates throughout uni, set up an outdoor cinema and play the first movie you saw together.

-When she turns around in surprise, ask the most important question you’ll ever ask in your life.
+When your partner turns around in surprise, ask the most important question you’ll ever ask in your life.

 Remember, a proposal doesn’t have to be a public affair (just like a fine dining experience doesn’t have to be in a restaurant).
 Scout the perfect location for a private dinner for two, such as a secluded beach or a holiday house you’ve rented for the weekend.

-Hire a chef to create a three-course menu featuring all of her favourite dishes.
+Hire a chef to create a three-course menu featuring all of your partner’s favourite dishes.
 Have a private waiter on hand to ensure the service and clean-up is looked after.

-The way to a foodie’s heart is through her stomach, so it’ll be an experience she’ll never forget!
+The way to a foodie’s heart is through their stomach, so it’ll be an experience to remember!

 The Fun Lover

-If she’s the kind who prefers The Amazing Race over The Bachelor, send her on a treasure hunt!
+If your partner is the kind who prefers The Amazing Race over The Bachelor, send them on a treasure hunt!
 This one takes a bit of creativity, but it’s worth it!

 Think of the important events and places that make up your story as a couple: Your favourite date spot, where you first kissed, your favourite Mexican joint and your favourite look out.

-Send her to each location to collect the next clue.
-Get creative with maps, write the letters in rhyme, or have family and friends at each location handing her hints.
+Place a clue at each location that directs them to the next stop.
+Get creative with maps, write the letters in rhyme, or have family and friends at every location handing out hints.
 Hot tip though – Keep it local or hire a driver so the travel is quick, enjoyable and there’s no opportunity for the excitement to fade.

-Eventually she’ll find you at the final landmark, ring in hand and ready to propose.
+Eventually you’ll be at the final landmark, ring in hand and ready to propose.

 The Dog Lover